navikt/bidrag-git/commit/README.md

 If an author is provided, the following information will be used:
 - Author name: the author provided
 - Author email: no-reply-<author provided>@navikt.github.com

-If an author is provided, the action will not do a new commit when the last commit was done by the same author.
-This to prevent an eternal loop of commits by the same author...